rachmach95/PoetryComparison/units/01-theory/02-knowledge/day06.md

 ## Questions As You Prepare For Class

-* What things do you see the Dynabook and the spreadsheet foregrounding?
-	* What kinds of writing do they allow?
+* What does the Dynabook allow you to do as a writer?
+What kinds of things are prevented?
-	* What kinds of writing do they not allow?
+* Same question as above but about Slack.

 ## Today's Outline